Fatdevil/GolfIQ-YOLO/docs/arhud-overlay.md

 Tapping the button opens an action sheet with "Open AR-HUD Overlay" and "Cancel" options.
 Selecting the open action mounts the overlay as a modal, and a "Close" button in the top-left corner returns to the underlying QA screens.

+## Auto-picking courses

+The overlay can now suggest course bundles based on the device GPS.
+Enable the "Auto-pick course" toggle in the course panel to start polling for a location fix.
+The helper requests foreground permissions via `expo-location`; if the user denies access we simply disable the feature and keep the manual picker.

+- Location fixes are debounced to ~10 seconds to avoid draining the battery.
+- A prompt appears only when the nearest course moves at least 300 m closer than the previous candidate and remains within 1.5 km of the device.
+This prevents rapid flip-flopping near course boundaries.
+- Dismissing the prompt mutes further prompts for ten minutes unless the user explicitly enables it again.
+- Accepting a suggestion switches the course and logs a telemetry event with `{ event: 'bundle.autopick', id, dist_m }` so we can monitor adoption.

+Auto-pick reuses the bundle index and cache from `shared/arhud/bundle_client`, so previously loaded bundles stay available offline.
+When testing in flight mode keep a few bundles cached ahead of time; the auto-picker will continue to pick from the cached index even without network access.